 Further reading: Truck Accident Statistics

-Your NJ truck accident attorney can tell you your rights as an injury victim, determine which party or parties are responsible for the event, then seek the appropriate compensation from the responsible parties.
+We will tell you your rights as an injury victim, determine which party or parties are responsible for the accident, and seek the appropriate compensation from the responsible parties.